 Snoring is something most people experience at some point in their lives.
 It can commonly be caused by a certain sleep position, a head cold or allergies.
 But, for some, snoring can be a chronic sleep disruption for themselves and their sleep partners.
 It can also be a symptom of sleep apnea.
-Continue reading below for more information on how our dentists at Dental Care of Germantown can help.
-If you want to set up a visit with Dr. Donald Walley and learn more about sleep apnea treatment in Germantown, Tennessee, and surrounding areas, including East Memphis, Eads, Cordova, Bartlett and Covington, please call 901-472-7474.
+Continue reading below for more information on how our dentist at Dental Care of Germantown can help.
+If you want to set up a visit with Dr. Amechi Echetebu and learn more about sleep apnea treatment in Germantown, Tennessee, and surrounding areas, including East Memphis, Eads, Cordova, Bartlett and Covington, please call 901-472-7474.

 Understanding Obstructive Sleep Apnea